zumasys/docs/site/docs/jbase/migration-station/introduction-to-jbase/README.md

 Subroutine object files are collated into evenly sized shared libraries and then by default placed in the home directory "lib" directory.

-In order to be able to rebuild a shared library the object file is retained in the "objdir" subdirectory of the "lib" directory.
+In order to be able to rebuild a shared library, the object file is retained in the "objdir" subdirectory of the "lib" directory.
 These object files are no longer required once all the shared libraries have been debugged and ready to release.

 The **CATALOG**command invokes the jBASE jBuildSLib command with the subroutine object file to construct the shared libraries.
 The jBuildSLib command then links several object files together with relevant references to other required libraries and creates a shared library/DD.

 It should be noted that every time a subroutine is cataloged, jBuildSLib is invoked to rebuild the shared library/DLL.
-However when the **CATALOG**command is issued with an active select list of program names, the rebuilding is deferred until the list has been fully processed.
+However, when the **CATALOG**command is issued with an active select list of program names, the rebuilding is deferred until the list has been fully processed.
 This means that each shared object/DLL is only rebuilt once, as opposed to once for each subroutine.
 So when cataloging subroutines, it is much faster to work from an active select list.
 The same is true when decataloging subroutines.

 **COMMAND SYNTAX:**